bdowdell/bdowdell.github.io/portfolio.markdown

 			</div>
 		</td>
 		<td>
-			SonicPredict is a Flask API and web app that serves a fitted ML-model for users to predict sonic well logs.
+			<strong>SonicPredict</strong> is a Flask API and web app that serves a fitted ML-model for users to predict sonic well logs.
+The fitted model comes from my entry to the 2020 SPWLA PDDASIG Machine Learning contest and consists of an ensemble of XGBoost, PCR regression, & KNN regression.
 		</td>
 	</tr>
 	<tr>